ellefeg/assembly2orf/README.md

 ### (d) User input

-For each run of `assembly2orf`, the user must provide several files.
+Prepare the following files:

 **Input 1: `sample_input` file**

-Create a tab-delimited file which provides information about all the nucleotide transcriptome files that you want to analyse.
-It is helpful down the track if you have saved this file in your output directory (*Input 2*) but it can be anywhere and have any name.
-Provide the full filepath when you call `trigger-assembly2orf.sh`
+This is a tab-delimited file listing the sample input files.
+It can have any name and be stored anywhere.
 * Column 1 = sample name = abbreviated name of each sample, such as a species code (e.g. AAD3, PCG6, etc.)
 * Column 2 = transcriptome = full file string of each nucleotide.fa file (e.g. /path/to/file.fa)

 If you have a sufficiently large server, you may want to split `sample_output` into several smaller files and run them concurrently.
 It is OK to use the same output directory for each run, as long as there are no double-ups in the sample names provided.
 Inversely, it is fine to split up similar samples and run them in different runs or on different days - each sample is processed separately.

+Note, if you have blank lines in the file it will attempt to run them and you will get output files that start with an `_`.

 **Input 2: Output directory**

 Create or choose a directory to hold your output files.
 It can have any name and be located anywhere you like, but you must provide the full filepath (not just a relative path like ./) and the directory must already exist before you run `assembly2orf`.
 The program will generate separate sample-specific sub-directories inside this working directory as it runs.

-**Input 3: Reference Diamond blast database**

-**Input 4: Reference fasta file**
+**Input 3: Reference Diamond blast database** and **Input 4: Reference fasta file**

 `assembly2orf` uses a reference set of amino acid sequences as a source of reference sequences for frameshift correction and as a source of homology information for ORF prediction.
 This reference set can be anything you like, but if you are working on a non-model animal species, you may like to use sequences from a wide range of animal species.
 For instance, we use a bulk download of sequences from Ensembl Metazoa which has been processed as follows (see also `/ngs/db/ensembl_metazoa/pep/cmd`):